RadialDevGroup/ombudsman/processes/README.md

 ## Development Process

-Link to `PROCESS.md` If you don't have one you can copy a template from https://github.com/RadialDevGroup/Policy/blob/master/processes/PROCESS.md (click on *raw*).
+Link to `PROCESS.md` If you don't have one you can copy a template from https://github.com/RadialDevGroup/Policy/blob/master/processes/PROCESS.md (click on *raw* to copy).

 Link to style guide.
 This might an external style guide or a project `STYLEGUIDE.md` that may be based on another style guide.